How to Determine If Your Oregon Building Must Comply with BPS

 - It’s located in Oregon

-If all four are true, you’re in scope, and you have a 2028 (Tier 1) or 2030 (Tier 2) Form Q deadline.
+If all five are true, you’re in scope, and you have a 2028 (Tier 1) or 2030 (Tier 2) Form Q deadline.
+The deadline depends on your building’s size and use category as assigned by ODOE during benchmarking registration.

 The 5-Minute Decision Tree